oppia/creator-documentation/docs/start/terms.rst

 Subtopic
 --------

 A subtopic is a group of Skills within a Topic.
-Subtopics enable learners to review and practice their Skills.
+Subtopics help learners review and practice their Skills.

 .. admonition:: Important Note
    :class: important

    * If a Skill is not assigned to a Subtopic, learners cannot practice that Skill.
-   * If a Topic contains no Subtopics, learners won’t be able to practice the Topic.
+   * If a Topic has no Subtopics, learners won't be able to practice the Topic they've learned.

 .. figure:: /images/Subtopic.png
    :alt: Visual hierarchy of Topics and Subtopics